Vizuri/openshift-cicd-pipeline/exercises/Exercise-9/index.md

    * Click on the *Commit Changes* button
      >IMPORTANT: At this point do not perform a pull request yet

-   * Go to Jenkins and cick on *Scan Multibranch Pipeline Now* button.
+   * Go to Jenkins and click on *Scan Multibranch Pipeline Now* button.
      This will trigger a develop and release branch build.

    * When prompted choose "Proceed" to deploy container to test and production environments.